 Aroma - First impression is of dark caramel and chocolate followed by a mellow roastiness.
 Esters are lightly fruity with some of those 'rich' yeast flavors I like so much.
 No diacetyl or hop character.

 Taste - Like the aroma, the beer starts out with a dark caramel, plummy character that quickly transitions to a coffee/chocolate roast flavor.
 Compared to your average hombrewed Irish stout, the roast character of this beer is much more subdued, more of a sweet chocolate and coffee type of flavor than a dry/acrid roastiness.
 Also, given that there were no caramel malts used in the recipe, it is surprising how much caramel type flavor is in the beer.
 Hop aroma and bitterness are low and the beer finishes dry, with some residual sweetness.
 Yeast esters are spot on.

-Mouthfeel - Carbonation is adequate, better as it warms up, and the beer has a nice and smooth mouthfeel.
+Mouthfeel - Carbonation is very low and the beer has a creamy, full mouthfeel.

 Drinkability & Notes - After three weeks on tap, the combination of esters and roast character in this beer was about perfect for what I like to drink.
 While not really an "Irish Stout" in terms of pure roastiness - it tastes and drinks more like a chocolaty porter - I couldn't be happier with the flavor profile.
 The yeast in particular did an excellent job, as it gave the beer just enough complexity to make things interesting, yet still fermented out clean and dry.
 Also, unlike the other times I've used this yeast, it didn't produce any mineral flavors.
 A definite re-brew, with minor tweaks to the water profile and (possibly) with flaked barley instead of wheat.

 4.7% ABV, 26 IBU, Wyeast 1028 London Ale Recipe Here